lucasaec/greenjobs/README.md

 #Credits
 Uses the [Underscore](http://underscore.js.org) library.
 ```
-Josephine Garces, a student at the University of Hawaii at Manoa, is coded the functions
+Josephine Garces, a student at the University of Hawaii at Manoa, coded the functions
 ```